ajylee/gpaw-rtxs/doc/install/installationguide.rst

 .. note::

    Most of the fys packages are relocatable, therefore also suitable for installing on a cluster.

 The packages are provided for the following RPMS-based systems:

-- Fedora: :ref:`Fedora`,
+* Fedora: :ref:`Fedora`

-- openSUSE: :ref:`openSUSE`,
+* openSUSE: :ref:`openSUSE`

-- RedHat Enterprise Linux (or CentOS): :ref:`CentOS`,
+* RedHat Enterprise Linux (or CentOS): :ref:`CentOS`

-- Ubuntu 9.10 or newer: :ref:`Ubuntupackage`.
+Ubuntu 9.10 or newer: :ref:`Ubuntupackage`.

 If you prefer to install manually proceed to the next section.

 .. _installationguide_developer: